Purged for Yankees' youth movement, Beltran and McCann are back as opponents

 Amid the praise and the criticism, the most forceful recent endorsement of Sanchez has come from the man he displaced as Yankees catcher 15 months ago -- which tells you everything you need to know about Brian McCann.

-McCann, in his first season as Houston Astros' catcher, has been asked about Sanchez multiple times during the ALCS.
+McCann, in his first season as the Houston Astros' catcher, has been asked about Sanchez multiple times during the ALCS.
 He unfailingly responds with glowing reviews of Sanchez's skills as a hitter -- something everybody can agree upon -- and also his progress as a defender.

 "I think he's done an amazing job behind the plate," McCann said.
 "This isn't easy, putting the gear on every day, learning hitters' tendencies and weaknesses and studying [the game].
 It's hard, and especially hard in New York.
 I think he's done exceptionally well.